romeelk/dapr-azure-container-apps/src/dapr-pubsub/dapr-pubsub.md

 ## Creating a custom pub/sub component topic

-Any pub/sub middleware needs a configuration so dapr knows it is the middleware to use.

-By default dapr creates a pubsub.yaml file using redis:
+To create a custom topic to subscribe to modify the pubsub.yml file in the components folder:

 ```
 apiVersion: dapr.io/v1alpha1